tsdh/clj-miniconcat/README.md

 There are two other approaches to defining your own words.

+1. Integrating clojure functions
+2. Defining words in miniconcat itself

+#### Integrating clojure fns as words

-1. You can integrate plain clojure functions as words using the macro `register-words-for-clj-fns` like so:
+You can integrate plain clojure functions as words using the macro `register-words-for-clj-fns` like so:

 ```